 While it is possible to simply obtain the credential in most of the big cities, you might want to order it upfront.

 Be aware there are a lot of unofficial credentials out there.
 You should make sure you obtain one issued by the Cathedral of Santiago through the Pilgrim’s Office, or by a specifically authorized organization (like the confraternity of Saint James in your country).
-The Pilgrim’s office issued a communication on this topic in which they make clear that only the official ones will be accepted for issuing the Compostela.
+The Pilgrim’s office issued a communication on this topic in which they made clear that only the official ones will be accepted for issuing the Compostela.

-It is nice though to obtain it before you leave, since that will give you the opportunity to stamp it in your local town – I’m sure at least the church will have some official stamp of their own, and else you can check out the list of approved associations above, and get their stamp (while you are at it, you can simply order the credential there and ask for a first stamp).
+It is nice though to obtain it before you leave, since that will give you the opportunity to stamp it in your local town – I’m sure at least the church will have some official stamp of their own.